Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Best Area For Inexpensive Accommodation | ✨ Best Southwest Anaheim Hotels: DoubleTree SuitesAnaheim Majestic Garden HotelStaybridge Suites Anaheim at the Park

-The most densely populated neighborhood in the city, you will find no shortage of accommodation options in Southwest Anaheim.
-There’s an eclectic mix of population diversity, restaurants, and activities in this part of Anaheim which gives the district a splash of color.
+Southwest Anaheim is the most densely populated neighborhood in the city.
+There’s an eclectic mix of restaurants, bars, and activities in this part of Anaheim which gives the district a splash of color.

-The Anaheim Convention Center is conveniently located in this area as well.
-This is the largest convention center on the West Coast and hosts fun events like VidCon and music expos.
+After you’ve thoroughly explored Disneyland and Disneyland California Adventure, take your little ones to Southwest Anaheim’s Adventure City for more carnival entertainment.
+The Anaheim Convention Center is also conveniently located in this area and hosts fun events like VidCon and music expos.

 Pros of Staying in Southwest Anaheim: